 So many hours of blood, sweat and tears go into preparing for big industry trade shows.
 Once the show is over, you want to make sure all your hard work pays off.
 So what steps does your team take to ensure you don’t lose the momentum you gained from the show?

 By laying out (and following) a strategic and effective plan, you will have a roadmap to building stronger relationships with leads and customers as well as higher ROI for the events you attend.
-Follow these steps to capitalize on the work you did leading up the show, as well as the developments that took place during your time in Vegas.
+Follow these steps to capitalize on the work you did leading up the show, as well as the developments that took place during your time on the show floor.

 Be it a drip email campaign, phone outreach, text message marketing, or a mix of them all, it’s imperative you stay in front of your retail and distributor leads and customers at a regular cadence so you stay top of mind.
 By creating strategic content for your sales team, you can help them build relationships, create trust and close those deals.